What is Accounting? – The Basics of Accounting

 In practice, it happens that:

-- Few individual entrepreneurs are in the normal Direct Estimation Regime because it is mandatory in cases where the turnover reaches certain amounts.
-What usually happens is that most entrepreneurs choose to form a company for these amounts.
+• Few individual entrepreneurs are in the normal Direct Estimation Regime, as it is mandatory only when turnover reaches certain thresholds.
+Most entrepreneurs choose to form a company for these amounts.

-- On the other hand, there are many individuals who, without being obliged to do so, do carry it because they want to do so, even though they do not have to present it at any time.
+• On the other hand, many individuals carry it without being obliged to do so, simply because they want to, even though they do not have to present it at any time.

 Basic Business Accounting Documents

-Business accounting is based on several fundamental documents that allow a company’s financial information to be recorded, analyzed, and presented clearly and organized.
+Business accounting is based on several fundamental documents that allow a company’s financial information to be recorded, analyzed, and presented clearly and in an organized manner.

 These documents are essential for proper control of financial transactions.
 The main documents are:

-- Balance Sheet: This is one of the most important accounting documents.
-It shows the company’s financial situation at a specific time, presenting its assets, liabilities and net worth.
+• Balance Sheet: This is one of the most important accounting documents.
+It shows the company’s financial position at a specific point in time, presenting its assets, liabilities, and net worth.

-- Journal: This is a detailed and chronological record of all the company’s financial transactions.
-Each transaction is recorded with its date, description, affected accounts, amount and payment method.
+• Journal: A detailed, chronological record of all the company’s financial transactions.
+Each transaction is recorded with its date, description, affected accounts, amount, and payment method.

 If your next question is how to keep the accounts of a company, you should know that you will need three things:

-- Accounting Software: you need software that helps you keep track of your business accounts simply and intelligently.
-It allows you to automate the most mechanical tasks and delve deeper into the key data of your business.
+• Accounting Software: You need software that helps you keep track of your business accounts simply and intelligently.
+It allows you to automate the most mechanical tasks and delve deeper into your business’s key data.

-- Proof of Payment: you must keep invoices or proof of payment for four years, in case of an inspection.
-But you can also take a simple photo of them through Anfix and save them digitally in the cloud.
+• Proof of Payment: You must keep invoices or proof of payment for four years, in case of an inspection.
+But you can also take a simple photo of them using Anfix and save it digitally to the cloud.
 And since the five tax agencies approve us, you can get rid of the paper.

 Which Professional Should Handle the Business’s Accounting?

-A registered technician must carry out a project for a construction project and a public deed can only be drawn up by a notary, but this only happens with accounting.
+A registered technician must carry out a construction project, and a public deed can only be drawn up by a notary, but this only applies to accounting.

-In a company, anyone can do accounting: it does not matter whether they are part of it or not, and also whether they have some kind of qualification or studies.
+In a company, anyone can do accounting: it does not matter whether they are part of it or not, nor whether they have any qualifications or studies.

 This does not mean that it is not extremely convenient for the owner to be familiar with the basic concepts and essential operations of accounting.

-That is to say, even if you are not dedicated to “mechanizing” data, you must have some knowledge (even if it is general), since accounting reflects the economic situation of the company and the data it offers is essential for making appropriate decisions.
+That is to say, even if you are not dedicated to “mechanizing” data, you must have some knowledge (even if it is general), since accounting reflects the company’s economic situation, and the data it provides is essential for making appropriate decisions.

 Benefits of Accounting Software